rishi23437/ByteMeCLI/Notes.md

 # Collections
 I have utilized various collections to implement the following:
-- Menu: I used an ArrayList.
+- `Menu`: I used an ArrayList.
-- List of current orders to be processed: I used a Priority Queue, with my self-defined implementation of Comparator().
+- `List of current orders` to be processed: I used a Priority Queue, with my self-defined implementation of Comparator().
-- Order History of each customer: I used a Stack.
+- `Order History` of each customer: I used a Stack.